kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 {% hint style="warning" %}
 Aggregator is a memory and disk-intensive process.
 Ensure that your cluster has enough resources to support the configuration below.

-Because the Aggregator PV is relatively small, the least expensive performance gain will be to move the storage class to a faster SSD this varies by provider, the terms used are gp3/extreme/premium/etc.
+Because the Aggregator PV is relatively small, the least expensive performance gain will be to move the storage class to a faster SSD.
+The storageClass name varies by provider, the terms used are gp3/extreme/premium/etc.
 {% endhint %}

 {% hint style="warning" %}